Hawaii's Mauna Loa, the world's largest active volcano, erupting for first time in almost 40 years

 A satellite captured images of Sunday's eruption from space.
 The National Oceanic and Atmospheric Administration posted images of the heat signature and release of sulfur dioxide from the volcano.

+In response to the eruption, Southwest Airlines canceled 10 interisland flights between Hilo, the island's biggest city, and Honolulu, the carrier told CBS News.
+Hawaiian Airlines said it was still operating on the island in Hilo and Kona while monitoring the eruption, and Untied Airlines reported no delays or cancellations Monday morning.

 Mauna Loa has erupted 33 times since 1843, according to the USGS.
-It last erupted in 1984, when lava spilled down its slopes and came within 4.5 miles of the island's biggest town, Hilo.
+It last erupted in 1984, when lava spilled down its slopes and came within 4.5 miles of Hilo.

 Mauna Loa's Hawaiian name means "long mountain," which is fitting as the huge mountain extends roughly 74 miles from its edge along Hawaii Island's southern coast, to the rim of its summit caldera, or crater, where the eruption began on Sunday evening.